sebastiansutter/techguides/pages/cipdemo/faststart_cip_lab.md

 1. Now test the `inventory` API.
   - Back in the ACE Management UI, click down to the `inventory` API and write down or copy to the clipboard the unique value for `REST API Base URL` in your environment (eg **inventory.10.0.0.5.nip.io:3xxxx**).:
  ![](./images/cipdemo/appconn_inventory_api.gif)
-  - Back in the Terminal session, test the `inventory` flow, by using cURL to GET the information, thus:
+  - Back in the Terminal session, test the `inventory` flow, by using cURL to GET the information fromthe Base URL appended by the `/retrieve` operation, thus:
  ```
  curl -k -X GET http://inventory.10.0.0.5.nip.io:3xxxx/orders/v1/retrieve
  ```

 Once you have confirmed the functionality for both `order` and `inventory` message flows, export the swagger for each from the ACE Management Portal into _/home/student_.
 You will be using these in the next section.

-### Review MQ Portion
+### Review MQ Portion - ACE with MQ - acemqserver
-To check that your use of cURL has caused the `orders` flow to correctly put messages onto the relevant MQ queue, perform the following inside a Terminal Window on Developer Machine (signed in as _student_),
+To check that your use of cURL has caused the `orders` flow to correctly put messages onto the relevant MQ queue, perform the following inside a Terminal Window on the Developer Machine (signed in as _student_),

 **Note:** when you deployed the `orders` BAR file, you specified that ACE create a Queue Manager called **acemqserver** in the same pod as the Integration Server.
 For this queue manager there is no MQ Console available, so we recommend you use command line tools to check messages, thus:
 1. Sign into the relevant ICP namespace: